Our Board of Directors

-Jim Hogle, Trustee
+Jim Hogle, Director

 Jim Hogle joined the House of Hope Board of Trustees in 2001.
 Jim is the fourth-generation President of The Hogle Group.
 Jim Hogle is currently a Director of Salt Lake, Garfield and Western Railway and is Chairman Emeritus of Utah’s Hogle Zoo.

-Beth Pratt, Trustee
+Beth Pratt, Director